philipwalsh/fastai.100days/README.md

-# fastai.100days
+# 100 days of fastai
 my notes as i dig into fastai

 day 1 - my book has arrived, so let the journey begin

-"Deep Learning for Coders with fstai & PyTorch, AI Applications without a PhD"
+"Deep Learning for Coders with fastai & PyTorch, AI Applications without a PhD"

 authors Jeremy Howard & Sylvian Gugger